skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 .. code-block:: bash

-  # Launch a cluster with 1 NVIDIA GPU and syncing the local working directory to the
+  # Launch a cluster with 1 NVIDIA GPU and sync the local working directory to the
   # cluster.
+This can be launched as a pod in your Kubernetes cluster or a cloud VM.
   sky launch -c dev --gpus T4 --workdir .